 Undergraduate Research Opportunities Programme (UROP)

-The Undergraduate Research Opportunities Programme (UROP) promotes research by NUS Medicine undergraduates.
-Undergraduate research in pre-clinical and para-clinical departments is usually carried out under supervision by Principal Investigators and work is performed during the vacation periods of the first to the third year.
-The School’s clinical departments also offer opportunities for research in the fourth and fifth year and these may also be included in the elective posting schedule.
-Students who participate in UROP will be given credit for research work done in their final year academic transcripts.
+The Undergraduate Research Opportunities Programme (UROP) promotes research amongst NUS Medicine undergraduates.
+Undergraduate research is carried out under the supervision of a Principal Investigator.
+Students who participate in UROP will be given credit for research work done, and the grade will be reflected in their final year academic transcripts.

 In addition, students who do well in their research projects will be able to submit them for consideration for the Outstanding Undergraduate Research Prize.